Saturday & Sunday | April 11 & 12, 2026

 This half-day field trip stays close to Green River and is excellent for fans of Jim Kirkland or anyone interested in diving deep into Cretaceous stratigraphy.
+To get the most out of this trip, some fluency in geological terminology is recommended.

 -